 This concept is based on the fact that if there is something given, someone else receives it.
-It can also be said that every time a transaction takes place there is always a two-sided effect.
-A transaction may affect either both sides or only on one side of the Accounting Equation.
-Thus according to this concept every transaction has two effects, one is debit and the other is credit for the same amount.
-It can be explained with the help of the following example:
+It can also be said that every time a transaction takes place, there is always a two-sided effect.
+A transaction may affect either both sides or only one side of the accounting equation.

-If a business is started by Mr. A with cash $100,000 it will have the following effects on Accounting Equation.
+If Mr. A starts a business with cash amounting to $100,000, it will have the following effects on the accounting equation:

 |Assets =||Liabilities +||Owner’s Equity|